networq/website/getting-started.md

 ## Apply a Package

 A NetworQ package must exist.
-For this example we will use the [Holacracy Package](https://github.com/networq/holacracy-package).
+For this example, we will use the [Holacracy Package](https://github.com/networq/holacracy-package).

 ### 1. Clone the package